 Piva Canyon is a very scenic canyon located in northwestern Montenegro, near the border with Bosnia and Herzegovina.

 Lake Sušičko, situated at an elevation of 1,163m (3,815ft) above the sea level, is a unique mountainous gem in the northwestern part of Montenegro.
 It stands out as the only periodic lake on Durmitor, as its waters vanish when the River Sušica dries up.

 Set high in the Montenegro's Cetinje Municipality, Štirovnik stands tall as the Lovćen range's highest summit, soaring to 1,675 meters (5,495 feet) above sea level.
 The journey to its summit unfolds through the enchanting Dinaric Alps, offering stunning vistas at every turn.

 The Ostrog Monastery is an incredible structure cut into an almost vertical cliff face high in the hills, standing at an elevation of 841m (2,759ft) above sea level, located in the large rock of Ostroška Greda, in Montenegro.
 The road up induces proper vertigo, with only spaced rocks preventing a plunge over the edge.

 Jezerski Vrh is a high mountain pass at an elevation of 1.660m (5,446ft) above the sea level, located in Lovćen, a national park in southwestern Montenegro.

-Qafë Vranicë is an international high mountain pass at an elevation of 1.630m (5,347ft) above the sea level, located along the border between Albania and Montenegro.
+Vojnovac is a high mountain peak at an elevation of 1.999m (6,558ft) above the sea level located in the Morača region, in west of Montenegro.

 Sveti Andrija is a fortress superbly placed high above Perast, at an elevation of 743m (2,437ft) above the sea level, located on the Bay of Kotor in Montenegro, above Risan and Perast.
 The road is very intense because there are no guard rails at the edge.
 It’s one of the most dangerous roads of the country.